 It is crucial to mention that the large pool of well-qualified talent is known for highly competitive prices and flexibility EU-wide:

-- Labor costs are more 4 four times lower than the EU average.
-The minimum monthly wage in Lithuania is currently 289 EUR, and the minimum hourly wage is 1.76 EUR.
+- Labor costs are 4 times lower than the EU average.
+The average monthly wage in Lithuania is currently 646 EUR.